 Trash talking is permitted as long as it is not cruel, racially motivated, hateful, or a personal attack on another player.
 The trash talking should only be good natured and shall not be allowed to get out of hand.
 Threats of physical violence are in no way allowed.
 The team captain shall ensure that their players behave themselves.

-The pitcher must plant their foot on the pitching strip as they wind-up to pitch.
+The pitcher must plant their foot on the pitching strip (in line with cone) as they wind-up to pitch.
 All pitches must be UNDERHANDED at a reasonable speed– no overhand or sidearm.
-When pitching, the ball must not be spun or bounced.
+When pitching, the ball must not be pitched with side spin or bounced.

 The ball must cross the plate within a foot on either side.
 The ball may not be more than 1 foot off the ground as it crosses the plate (bouncy).

 The pitcher must stay behind the pitching strip until the ball is kicked.
 All infielders must stay behind the imaginary line stretching from first to third base until the ball is kicked.
 Failure to do so results in a re-pitch.

 The catcher may field up to the plane of the home plate before the ball is kicked, however the catcher shall not interfere with the kicker in any way.
 Failure to abide by this rule results in a re-pitch.

 All kicks must be made by the foot.
 All contact BELOW the knee is considered a kick.
 Anything hit at the knee or above is considered a foul.

 All kicks must occur at or behind home plate.
 The heel of the plant foot must be in line or behind home plate at the time the ball is kicked.
 If the entire plant foot is in front of home plate at the time the ball is kicked, a foul ball will the assessed by the referee.